reobrien1/AMS_delta_functionalgroups/README.md

 > **Tip:** If the code fails to run, double-check the file name and that your CSV column headers exactly match the requirements (`mass`, `formula`, `frac_abundance`) and that your data is normalized to a sum of 1.

+### Stay Updated
+We are continuously refining this tool as new standards and validation data are integrated.
+Please check back regularly for updates to the deconvolution algorithm and expanded example datasets.

+**To stay informed of the latest versions:**
+* **Watch:** Click the **"Watch"** button at the top of this repository to receive notifications when we release code updates or new features.
+* **Star:** **"Star"** this project to save it to your GitHub profile for easy access and to support the visibility of this tool in the atmospheric science community.

 ## Support and Feedback
 We appreciate feedback!
 If you encounter performance issues or have suggestions for refinement, please let us know.
 For questions please reach out to Rachel O'Brien (reobrien@umich.edu).
 If you have issues, feel free to open an Issue in this GitHub repostiory to report bugs.
 We are unable to provide extensive individual troubleshooting for all data sets, but we will do our best to answer questions about the algorithm's logic and setup.
 ----
 *Developed at the University of Michigan*